wol-soft/php-json-schema-model-generator/docs/source/nonStandardExtensions/filter.rst

 As the required check is executed before the filter a filter may transform a required value into a null value.
 Be aware when writing custom filters which transform values to not break your validation rules by adding filters to a property.

 Only one transforming filter per property is allowed. may be positioned anywhere in the filter chain of a single property.
 If multiple filters are applied and a transforming filter is among them you have to make sure the property types are compatible.
+If you use a custom filter after the dateTime filter for example the custom filter has to accept a DateTime value.
+Filters used before a transforming filter must accept the base type of the property the filter is applied to defined in the schema.

 If you write a custom transforming filter you must define the return type of your filter function as the implementation uses Reflection methods to determine to which type a value is transformed by a filter.